RichShillingtonMSFT/Azure-Stack-Hub-Operator-Labs-ADFS/Quiz/01-Quiz.md

 ## Connect to the Admin ARM Environment

+**NOTE: You may need to establish your AzS-Admin Environment to complete this.**

 1. Connect to the Admin ARM Environment ‘AzS-Admin’ using PowerShell.
 2. Using Get-Command and the * for wild card searches, find and run the command used to Get AZ Resource Groups.

 ## Connect to the User ARM Environment

+**NOTE: You may need to establish your AzS-User Environment to complete this.**

 1. Connect to the User ARM Environment ‘AzS-User’ using PowerShell.
 2. Using Get-Command and the * for wild card searches, find and run the command used to Get AZ Resources.